CSC322-Grinnell/cel-faculty-toolkit/README.md

 $ rails db:seed
 $ rails server
 ```
+Note: be sure to have the PostgreSQL desktop client running (otherwise you will run into a server connection error)

 Now, visit http://localhost:3000/ in any browser in your local machine to see the running app

 ## 3. Deployment